 The DEQNA transmit sequence is as follows.

 - 1. Write USING status into the buffer descriptor. - 2.
 Read the buffer address and length from the buffer descriptor. - 3.
-Start the buffer read on an odd byte (optional). - 4.
-Read the packet from the buffer. - 5.
+Read the packet from the buffer. - 4.
 End the buffer read on an even byte (optional).

 6. Either: